 Strategically, however, the incident was a disaster.
 Its most incriminating version -- colored by villagers' grief and anger, possibly twisted by Taliban propaganda and magnified by the growing influence of independent Afghan TV -- spread far faster than U.S. authorities could even attempt to counter . . .

-A week after the raid, even though U.S. officials had by then met with village elders and released all but one detainee, emotions in Bagh-i-Soltan were still running high, and the raided compound was full of condolence callers
+A week after the raid, even though U.S. officials had by then met with village elders and released all but one detainee, emotions in Bagh-i-Soltan were still running high, and the raided compound was full of condolence callers."

+What's wrong with this picture and why haven't we learned anything from Iraq?
 More loose thinking on the military's part that seems to indicate they haven't quite learned the lessons of Iraq, yet.
 This despite 6 years of still dealing with the consequences of getting it so wrong at the beginning of the occupation.

 Army Maj.
 Todd Polk speaking of the suspect shot and killed in the raid explains: "If he were innocent, he would have sat there."